nodesynctop/Monitoring-Tool/README.md

 You can change the password after your first login.

-## Prometheus

-Use http://prometheus:9090 as the Prometheus server URL for your setup.
+Use `http://prometheus:9090` as the Prometheus server URL for your setup.
 This is the default URL to access the Prometheus web interface, which is running within Docker.